Key Takeaways

 - Spray evenly on the coils and let the cleaner sit for a few minutes.

 - Then wipe all the grime with a piece of cloth.
-In the case of condenser coils, you can rinse with water using a garden hose.
+In case of condenser coils, you can rinse with water using a garden hose.

 - Wait for 30-60 minutes and let the unit dry before turning it on.